Naum Tyufekchiev: Biography

 Following the death of his son Alexander in the early 1900s, he donated 5000 Bulgarian levs to an Eastern Orthodox bishop in North Macedonia, with the intention of having them distributed in honor of his son to the "poor Macedonians."
 In 1905, he hosted a delegation of Russian anarchists in Bulgaria, teaching them the fundamentals of pyrotechnics so they could establish laboratories within the Russian Empire.

 He also developed link with the Armenian Revolutionary Federation (ARF), particularly its leader, Christapor Mikaelian, another anarchist and anti-Ottoman revolutionary.
 In this capacity, he joined Operation Nejuik, a plot to assassinate Abdul Hamid II in retribution for the Hamidian massacres.
 The explosives he provided were of very poor quality and may have been responsible for Mikaelian's death, who exploded while handling them.
 He was suspected for a time by the leadership of the ARF of having deliberately sabotaged the explosives, although historians tend to favor the accident theory.
 In 1909, he met again with leaders of the Armenian Revolutionary Federation (ARF), providing them with a "significant number of explosives", as well as Austrian rifles and pistols, according to a report by the Okhrana, the secret police of the Russian Empire.
 They managed to transport the explosives and weapons into Ottoman Armenia and Russian Armenia by loading them onto a steamship that docked in Batumi, Georgia.

 He also maintained significant connections with the Bolsheviks, who consulted him.
 He guided the future Soviet general, who was then a chemist, Georgy Skosarevskii, and received visits from Nikolay Burenin, the leader of the terrorist organization within the Bolshevik movement, on several occasions.
 After Bulgaria's entry into World War I, he made a donation to restore the institutions of the Bulgarian Exarchate in the regions of Macedonia that were under Serbian and Greek rule.

-He was assassinated from Petar Skachkov, by order of Todor Aleksandrov, the leader of the Internal Macedonian Revolutionary Organization (IMRO) on 25 February 1916, in Sofia, Bulgaria.
+He was assassinated by Petar Skachkov, on the orders of Todor Aleksandrov, the leader of the Internal Macedonian Revolutionary Organization (IMRO) on 25 February 1916, in Sofia, Bulgaria.